 Directional pruning involves removal and reduction cuts.
 This is the most recommended way to prune your trees.
-You should deter from using methods such as ‘topping’ as they affect the tree’s health.
+You should avoid using methods such as ‘topping’ as they affect the tree’s health.
 Topping promotes wood decay and shortens a tree’s lifespan.

 Who to call about tree branches touching power lines?

-If you notice a tree branch making contact with a power line or even being close enough, contact the local power company.
+If you notice a tree branch making contact with a power line or even being close enough, contact the local utility company.
 Do not attempt to fix the problem by yourself.
-A lot of people get injured or electrocuted from such cases.
+A lot of people get injured or electrocuted in such cases.

 You could also call for a certified professional if you want the entire tree cut down or pruned regularly.
 This is because of the danger it poses.
-Branches close to the power lines can be electrified and this can hurt your children or pets.
+Trees near power lines can be electrified and this can hurt your children or pets.